-The "Difference List", enumerate the candidate's recent publications and/or creative activity to be credited since the time of appointment or last positive review.
+The "Difference List" enumerates the candidate's recent publications and/or creative activity to be credited since the time of appointment, merit advance, promotion, advancement to VI or advancement to A/S advance.
+Refer to the table for more information on what to include when creating the Difference List.
 The numbering and format of publications should be consistent in the Difference List and the current Bibliography.